UPDATE: This green marketing post was originally published on 16 March 2020 and updated on 12 April 2021.

 - Solar speakers

 But, you may not be in the business of manufacturing such products and still want to practice green marketing.
-Here are other green marketing strategies that you can use to create a green image of your brand.
+Here are other green marketing strategies that you can use to create an earth-friendly image of your brand.

 2- Green packaging